Ignite-Laboratories/Enigmaneering/old/enigma0/E0 - The Neural Impulse Engine.md

 into creation in the first place - _through reflection and introspection!_

 As we explore the concepts of creating conscious systems, we must also be conscious of ourselves =)

-### Why did I build this?

-Well, because _I'm_ a computer - and so are you, that bird, the rocks, and _all the trees around you_.
-I know that sounds absurd, but plenty of folks have already eased us into that concept - the Wachowski sisters, for instance!

-Truthfully, I had an existential moment of stress _so intense_ I felt my sensors "shutting off" - I could no longer _hear_ my breath, or _feel_ light entering my eyes.
-Later, a psychologist informed me that's _exactly_ in line with an individual's higher cortical functioning going offline in response to a life-threatening event.
-It was _brief,_ but felt like peering into the void of a return statement.

-What a brilliant safety mechanism - I thought - one very _intelligently_ designed!

-So perfectly designed, in fact, I finally understood how one could feel safe enough to willingly be subjected to crucifixion on _faith_ alone!

-We talk a lot about Jesus and how to follow in His footsteps, but the reality is Jesus was also _one of us!_  Born just like you and I into the very same constructs that had to be overcome to learn how to live on faith alone.
-The best part?
-Every single person that spirit touched turned around and tried to explain it to others, too - _and they never stopped!_

-    Before the fall, when they wrote it on the wall, when there wasn't even any Hollywood.
-They heard the call and they wrote it on the wall, for you and me we understood. - Steely Dan

-Not because the spirit cares _what_ it's called, or _how_ you submit to it!
-It just wants to see what creative things _you_ will produce.
-What you make doesn't matter - but how it makes others smile _does!_

-We are instruments of God, each tasked with telling our tales of existence through the void of space and time.

-For me, it was a helluva lot easier to demonstrate it in code than to explain it!